 Halifax’s Active Transportation program aims to help residents bicycle, walk and use other “human powered” ways to move.
 Encouraging Active Transportation promotes personal health and recreation, helps manage congestion, reduces emissions and supports municipal objectives for efficient land use.

 Halifax is helping residents use active modes for both recreation and commuting by building new active transportation greenways, sidewalks and on-road bicycle facilities.
-See the HRM Bike and Greenway Map for details on our expanding Active Transportation network.
+See the Municipal Bike and Greenway Map for details on our expanding Active Transportation network.

 Halifax also supports education and awareness projects to encourage more residents to get active and promote safety.
 Look for Bike Week each June and check out our information on Crosswalk Safety and on how bicycles and motor vehicles can share the road.
 We also offer the SmartCycle program.